daniel-j-guenther/Mellow-Trips-Travel-App/README.md

 ### Udacity Nanodegree P5: Graduation Project

 The aim of this project is to put all of the skills we have learned into one project by building our own custom travel app.
+Several additional features have been incorporated into this project submission for portfolio reasons as seen below.
 To learn more see [Udacity Frontend Web Developer](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) the official Nanodegree Program Page.

-To view the Mellow Trips live production web app [Click Here](https://mellowtrips.founddesigns.app/).

 #### Project Instructions (Requirements)